magenta-cuda/alt-subclassing-for-classicpress/README.md

 # alt-subclassing-for-classicpress

+**Although this was originally intended for ClassicPress this idea is equally applicable to WordPress.**

 I am often frustrated using action/filter hooks - no appropriate hook exists or even if a hook exists it doesn't provide sufficient context in the arguments.
 For me, subclassing is a very useful alternative to action/filter hooks.
 It allows us to install wrappers on the methods of the class to pre/post process the call to the method:

 ```